 - How the university can assist your personal and career goals

 - Why you are seeking a degree in health care informatics

 The Master of Science in Health Care Informatics program features 42 hours of coursework.
 Classes are scheduled for Friday evenings (4-8 p.m.
 CST) and Saturdays (8 a.m.-5 p.m.
 CST), allowing the highest quality educational experience without disrupting one’s professional career.
 To assist with financial aid planning, we typically offer four courses each spring, three courses each summer, and five courses each fall.
 This enables students to complete the full master's program in as little as 14 months.

 Beginning in Fall 2022 all courses will be held online and consist of both synchronous and asynchronous content delivery at the discretion of the faculty member.

 The College of Pharmacy and Health Sciences prepares students to become competent health care professionals at every level.
 Our degree in Health Care Informatics opens new doors for those passionate about research and reporting, while equipping you with skills necessary for a lifetime of practice marked by compassionate care.
 This is our defining trait, and we are committed to making a career in health care informatics feasible for all students.

-Tuition and fees for the MHCI program are as follows:
+Tuition and fees for the MHCI were REDUCED beginning in Summer 2023!

 - Course materials and fees included in tuition